jinndi/wg-easy-breezy/README.md

 - **Email address**
   Required if a domain name is provided — used by the Caddy server to obtain an SSL certificate.

-- **Shadowsocks link**
+- **XRay encoded string**
   Required if proxy mode is selected.

-  You can obtain it by installing `ss-easy-breezy` on another server commander:
+  You can obtain it by installing `xray-easy-breezy` on another server commander:

   ```
-  curl -fsSLO -H "Cache-Control: no-cache" -H "Pragma: no-cache" https://raw.githubusercontent.com/jinndi/wg-easy-breezy/main/ss-easy-breezy && bash ss-easy-breezy
+  curl -fsSLO -H "Cache-Control: no-cache" -H "Pragma: no-cache" https://raw.githubusercontent.com/jinndi/wg-easy-breezy/main/xray-easy-breezy && bash xray-easy-breezy
   ```
-  Installation directory: `/opt/shasowsocks-rust/`
+  Installation directory: `/opt/xray/`

-  The installed server is managed using the `sseb` command
+  The installed server is managed using the `xrayeb` command

 - **WireGuard port**
   Choose any port from the suggested range.